pkaroly/Data-Driven-Estimation/README.md

 # Data-Driven-Estimation
-Neural model state and parameter estimation from data

-Code for Karoly et al (2018)
+Neural model state and parameter estimation from data by Karoly et al (2018)

 This code is licensed under the MIT license (see LICENSE.md)